-Ulcerative colitis is an inflammatory bowel disease (IBD) in which the lining of the large intestine (colon or bowel) and the rectum become inflamed.
-This inflammation produces tiny sores or ulcers on the lining of the colon.
+Ulcerative colitis is an inflammatory bowel disease (IBD) in which the lining of the large intestine (colon or bowel) and the rectum becomes inflamed.
+This inflammation produces tiny sores or ulcers within the lining of the colon.
 It usually begins in the rectum and spreads upward.
 It rarely affects the small intestine beyond the lower portion.

-Discover the terms people use to describe Ulcerative Colitis.
+Discover the terms people use to talk about IBD and ulcerative colitis.
 Hover over the words below to get a full description of what each one means.

-Disease in which the body produces antibodies that attack its own healthy blood cells and tissues.
+A disease in which the body produces antibodies that attack its own healthy cells and tissues

-Test that indirectly measures the degree of inflammation present in the body
+Test that indirectly measures the degree of inflammation in the body

-A procedure that removes a sample of tissue.
-Used to find out more about a disease or condition.
+A procedure that removes a sample of tissue to find out more about a disease or condition

-Group of medicines used to treat inflammation of the gut, or inflammatory bowel disease.
+Group of medications used to treat inflammation of the gut or inflammatory bowel disease.
 Also commonly used to treat and prevent UC flare-ups.

-Slang term to describe gas that backs up in a stoma pouch, causing it to expand.
+Slang term to describe gas that backs up in a stoma pouch and causes it to expand

-X-ray exam that can detect changes or abnormalities in the large intestine.
+X-ray exam that can help a doctor detect changes or abnormalities in the large intestine

-IBS can cause pressure as gas builds up in the intestines, expanding the waistline.
+Pressure from gas that builds up in the stomach and intestines, intermittently expanding the abdomen

-Serious condition affecting the digestive system.
-Symptoms include diarrhea, cramping, bloody stools, and ulcers
+Serious inflammatory condition that can affect the entire digestive tract, from mouth to anus.
+Symptoms include diarrhea, cramping, bloody stools, and ulcers.

 Exam used to detect changes or abnormalities in the large intestine and rectum.
-A tiny video camera attached to a long flexile tube allows the doctor to view the inside of the entire colon.
+A tiny video camera attached to a long, flexible, lighted tube allows the doctor to view the inside of the entire colon.

 Computed tomography (CT) scan

-Combines a series of X-ray views taken from different angles and computer processing to create cross-sectional images of the bones and soft tissues inside your body.
+Imaging that combines a series of X-ray views taken from different angles with computer processing to create cross-sectional images of the bones and soft tissues inside your body

-Term for difficulty or trouble in emptying the bowels.
-It's often a result of hardened feces.
+Difficulty or trouble in emptying the bowels, often a result of hardened feces

-Applies to those forms of UC involving the colon up to the mid portion of the descending colon, otherwise known as the "left colon."
+Term to describe those forms of UC involving the rectum and colon up to the mid portion of the descending colon, otherwise known as the left colon

-Term for an "outpouching" of a hollow or a fluid-filled structure in the body.
+Term for an outpouching, or a hollow or a fluid-filled structure of an organ

-Sudden appearance or worsening of a condition or disease's symptoms.
+Sudden appearance or worsening of a condition’s or disease's symptoms

-Procedure that allows your doctor to examine the rectum and the lower colon.
+Procedure that allows your doctor to examine the inside of the rectum and the lower colon using a lighted camera

 Gastrointestinal (GI) tract

-Slang term for passing gas along with solid waste.
-See also "Shart."
+Slang term for passing gas with solid waste.
+See also "shart."

-Removal of the entirety of the large bowel and rectum.
+Surgical removal of the entire large bowel and rectum

 Used to describe the constant feeling of needing to empty the bowel, accompanied by involuntary straining efforts, pain, and cramping with little or no fecal output.
 Often confused for constipation.

-Swollen, reddened, or painful tissue in the rectal area or colon.
+Swollen, irritated, or painful tissue anywhere in the body

-An S-shaped curve of the large intestine between the descending colon and the rectum.
+The S-shaped curve of the lower part of the large intestine that connects the descending colon and the rectum

 Inflammatory bowel disease

-Group of diseases affecting the GI tract, including ulcerative colitis and Crohn's disease.
+Group of inflammatory diseases affecting the GI tract, including ulcerative colitis and Crohn's disease

-Stands for "magnetic resonance imaging."
-A diagnostic technique that uses magnetic fields and radio waves to produce a detailed image of the body's soft tissue and bones.
+A diagnostic technique that uses magnetic fields and radio waves to produce a detailed image of the body's soft tissue and bones

 Pan-ulcerative (total) Colitis

 Type of UC that affects the entire colon.
-Potentially serious complications include massive bleeding and acute dilation of the colon, which may lead to an opening in the bowel wall.
+Potentially serious complications include massive bleeding and acute dilation of the colon, which may lead to a perforation (opening) in the bowel wall.

-The sudden and urgent need to pass a bowl movement.
+The sudden and serious need to pass a bowl movement

-Abnormal growth in the intestinal lining.
-Your doctor might remove polyps after a colonoscopy.
+Growth in the intestinal lining that can be noncancerous, precancerous, or cancerous.
+Your doctor might remove polyps during a colonoscopy.

-Live bacteria and yeasts that are good for your health.
-Normally found in the body, but also found in some foods and supplements.
+Live bacteria and yeast that add to the good bacteria of your colon.
+Normally found in the body, but also found in supplements and foods like yogurt and kefir.